nestauk/svizzle/README.md

 ## Modules installations

-Svizzle is mono-repo containing the source code of various npm packages, please follow these links for installation instructions.
+Svizzle is a mono-repo containing the source code of various npm packages, please follow these links for installation instructions.

 **Tools**